kmikkel/elasticsearch-workshop/README.md

 ## Presentation

-The slides used for the workshop can be found at [http://bouvetnord.github.io/elasticsearch-workshop-slides](http://bouvetnord.github.io/elasticsearch-workshop-slides).
+The slides for this workshop can be found at [http://bouvetnord.github.io/elasticsearch-workshop-slides](http://bouvetnord.github.io/elasticsearch-workshop-slides).

 ## Prerequisites - Installation